Excellent fantasy, told with a classic trope flipped upside down in a surprising and highly imagined way.

-There is a strong component of feminism within the pages of this novel.
-Men with power fear an ancient knowledge that could rob them of the power and wealth they wield and covet.
+Leiel Sower is strong-willed, intelligent, and fierce of heart much like her mother Ilora.
+Cleod Woodcutter is her loyal friend, determined to protect her from suffering her mother’s fate.
+In a patriarchal society, men with power fear an ancient knowledge that could rob them of the power and wealth they wield and covet.
 For generations they have carefully suppressed any and all things which could threaten their way of life.
-They will do whatever is necessary to appease the Draigon Weather and so they sacrifice women to the dread beasts to keep it at bay whenever it threatens.
-The councilmen of each part of Arnan send these women to their deaths under the guise of punishing them for unwomanly behavior.
+They will do whatever is necessary to appease the Draigon, prevent another war and release the land from Draigon Weather by choosing women to sacrifice to the enormous dread beasts to keep it at bay whenever it threatens.
+The councilmen of each part of Arnan send these women to their deaths under the guise of punishing them for what the laws and society deem un-womanly behavior.
 Transgressions that may be real or imagined, as to be an enemy of the council is to risk becoming a Sacrifice to the Draigon.
-Those women that shine brightly with intelligence, who are just a bit quicker than others, a bit too strong willed, who flaunt the laws, and who boldly seek answers are risking the wrath of the men in power.
-A Sacrifice takes not only the lives of the woman chosen, it brands their children for life as well.
-Especially their daughters.
-The society under the thumb of these powerful councilmen and priests is strictly ruled with laws to keep women from gaining what they consider too much knowledge and to feed a falsehood of the true history of Arnan to all of its people, men and women alike, which they do not wish revealed.
+Those women that shine brightly with intelligence and curious minds, a bit too strong willed to go unnoticed, they seek answers which threaten the strictures of society and draw the wrath of the men in power.
+Women of skill and knowledge risk becoming a Sacrifice by making enemies of these powerful men.
+A Sacrifice takes not only the life of the woman chosen, it brands their children for life as well.
+Especially their daughters, who are forever Draigfen.
+A Sacrifice has but one chance to survive, and each is accompanied to their confrontation by one Draighil, warrior elite of the Enclave, sent to challenge the monster for the woman’s life and either kill the Draigon or die in the attempt.

-Paige Christie has a great deal of heart and feeling poured into the pages of Draigon Weather.
-The prose and dialogue are engrossing.
-You will not want to put it down.
-I call it classic fantasy because of the easy flow and tight focus of her narrative of the tale as seen through the eyes of the main characters, Leiel and Cleod.
-Through their experiences, their friendship and their losses, the truth turns out to be a bitter and painful journey.
-But dear reader, beware.
 All is not what it appears to be and that is the true beauty of this story.
-With Leiel and Cleod we move through naivete, to childish hopes and dreams, love unrequited, courage, fierce determination, tragic losses, and brutally painful consequences, wrapped in sacrifices neither expected the other to have to make.
+With Leiel and Cleod we move through naivete, to childish hopes and dreams, courage, fierce determination, tragic losses, and brutally painful consequences, wrapped in sacrifices neither expected the other to have to make.

 - Print Length:352 pages